Graduate Admissions FAQ

 Where is the Okanagan campus located?

 UBC Okanagan is located in Kelowna, British Columbia, in the southern interior of the province.
 It is a wholly separate campus from UBC Vancouver, which is located in the lower mainland of the province.
-The city of Kelowna is 390 KM west of the city of Vancouver.
+The city of Kelowna is 390 KM east of the city of Vancouver.

 Can I apply to both UBC Okanagan and UBC Vancouver graduate Psychology programs with one application?

-No. Applicants must submit (and pay the corresponding fee for) separate applications to each campus.
+No. Applicants must submit (and pay the corresponding fee) for separate applications to each campus.
 Applications cannot be shared between campuses.
 Our Psychology graduate programs operate fully separately and independently from one another.

 Can I complete a UBC Okanagan Psychology MA or PhD part-time and/or by distance (remotely)?